Sam Hart

-Samuel James Hart (born 10 September 1996) is an English professional footballer who plays as a left-back for club Falkirk, on loan from club Port Vale.
+Samuel James Hart (born 10 September 1996) is an English professional footballer who plays as a left-back.

 Hart began his career at Liverpool, where he made his first-team debut in a pre-season friendly in August 2016.
-He played on loan at Port Vale during the 2016–17 season and was sold on to Blackburn Rovers in August 2017.
+He played on loan at Port Vale during the 2016–17 season and was sold to Blackburn Rovers in August 2017.
 He joined Rochdale on loan in January 2018 and again for the 2018–19 season.
 He joined Southend United on loan in January 2019 and then loaned out to Shrewsbury Town in January 2020.
 He joined Southend United permanently in November 2020 and then signed for Oldham Athletic in June 2021.
 He signed with Sutton United in June 2022 and spent two years with the club before he joined Port Vale.
 He was promoted out of League Two with the club at the end of the 2024–25 season.
 He joined Scottish Premiership club Falkirk on loan in September 2025.